QWERTY: US-International

 Windows provides an alternative layout for a US keyboard to type diacritics, called the US-International layout.
-Linux and ChromeOS (which calls it the International/Extended keyboard) also provide this layout with slight modifications such as many more combinations.
+Linux (which calls it US AltGr International) and ChromeOS also provide this layout with slight modifications such as many more combinations.

 The layout is installed from the settings panel.
 The additional functions (shown in blue) may or may not be engraved on the keyboard, but are always functional.
 It can be used to type most major languages from Western Europe: Afrikaans, Danish, Dutch, English, Faroese, Finnish, German, Icelandic, Irish, Italian, Norwegian, Portuguese, Scots Gaelic, Spanish, and Swedish.
 It is not sufficient for French because it lacks the grapheme “œ/Œ” (as does every keyboard layout provided by Windows except the Canadian multilingual standard keyboard).
 Some less common western and central European languages (such as Welsh, Maltese, Czech and Hungarian), are not fully supported.
 If the keyboard does not have an key, the right-hand is used.
 If that key does not exist (which is true of many laptops) the combination works as well.